Client Services Rating Systems

 By adding the Client “B” scheduling option and getting 50% of “C” Clients to join this flexible option, Nevada Pet Salon boosted sales by $16,960 a year.

-We talked with the Nevada Pet Salon a year later and the owner reports 72% of the “C” clients are now enrolled as “B” members, and revenues are up $21,000 a year.
+We talked with the Nevada Pet Salon a year later, and the owner reports that 72% of the “C” clients are now enrolled as “B” members, and revenues are up $21,000 yearly.
 You can do this magic using client service rating systems like Maddie’s.

 Is Every New Customer Potentially Worth $25,000 in New Business?